✦ On the radar

 食堂かど

-Canteen Kado sits two minutes from Sangenjaya station in a light basement space.
+Canteen Kado sits two minutes from Sangenjaya station on the ground floor of Villa Sangenjaya.
 Contemporary Japanese fare—seasonal small plates and cooked vegetables—in an unpretentious everyday setting.

 From a multi-store post: Featured in a roundup by @issho.gourmet.
 Other spots from the same post: Umezu , Sakaba Narukuchi , Adaruto , Kensou .